 CF Foundation Compass can help you navigate insurance, financial, legal, and other issues you are facing.
 Use this online form to start your conversation with a Compass case manager today.

 The Cystic Fibrosis Foundation is the world’s leader in the search for a cure for CF and supports a broad range of research initiatives to tackle the disease from all angles.

 The CF Foundation offers a number of resources for learning about clinical trials and treatments that are being developed to improve the treatment of cystic fibrosis.

 Our understanding of CF continues to evolve as scientists study what causes the disease and how it affects the body.
 These insights drive the development of new and better treatments and bring us one step closer to a cure.

 Researchers, supported by the CF Foundation, have made tremendous advances to improve the health and quality of life of people with CF. We are committed to providing the tools and resources you need to continuously build upon this work.

-The Cystic Fibrosis Foundation knows that many labs and clinical studies have been impacted by the recent response to COVID-19.
-It is the CF Foundation's intention to work with funding applicants and CF Foundation-funded investigators to minimize the effects of the pandemic on research that is critical for advancing the mission of the Foundation.
+The Cystic Fibrosis Foundation is aware that many labs and clinical studies have been impacted by the recent response to COVID-19.
+It is the CF Foundation's intention to work with funding applicants and CF Foundation-funded investigators to minimize the effects of the pandemic on research that is critical to advancing the mission of the Foundation.

 We have generated a brief collection of frequently asked questions (FAQs) to help address some of the most pressing issues facing the research community.
 In addition, we hosted a COVID-19 town hall for researchers on June 2, 2020, to discuss the impact of the disease on their work and provide guidance on what steps the Foundation is taking to mitigate disruptions.